nihil0/whiskymetrics/README.md

 scrub.py [-h] dir_name

 positional arguments:
-  dir_name    Name of the DATA_* folder containing the review files to be
+  dir_name    Name of the folder containing the review files created by scrape.py to be
               scrubbed.

 optional arguments: